ArborealAudio/STR-X/manual/STR-X.md

 Finally, ***Open*** separates all of the low-end from the mids and highs for a tight and bright tone, perfect for fast palm-muted playing or any situation where the low-end of the other two modes might be excessive.

+#### X

+X is a one-knob distortion pedal, based roughly around the type of midrange focusing you get from a Tube Screamer.
+No, that doesn't mean we modeled a Tube Screamer.
+We meant what we said earlier (and not just for legal reasons).

+#### Gain

+This acts as the input preamp gain for the amp head.
+This is where the filter crossover happens, and controls a great deal of how the tone is colored.
+Both the low and high frequency bands go through the preamp stage independently, resulting in interesting distortion shapes and colors, depending on the mode selected, which brings us to

 #### Tone Controls

 Pretty much what you'd expect!
 If you've used a guitar amp, and EQ, or anything pertaining to sound equalization before, you know what this section does.